Orelongz/GPA-calculator/readme.md

 The gpacalc is a front-end based web app that is aimed at calculating the gpa and cgpa on students.

-So far the calculator is based on the 5.0 grade scale.
+So far the calculator is based on the 5.0 and 7.0 grade scale.

 It uses javascript for the manipulation of DOM elements.